owntone/owntone-server/README.md

 To stop scrobbling from forked-daapd, add an empty ".lastfm" file to your library.

 ## MPD clients

-If forked-daapd was build with support for the [Music Player Deamon](http://musicpd.org/) protocol (see the [INSTALL](https://github.com/ejurgensen/forked-daapd/blob/master/INSTALL) file) you can - to some extent - use clients for MPD to control forked-daapd.
+If forked-daapd was built with support for the [Music Player Deamon](http://musicpd.org/) protocol (see the [INSTALL](https://github.com/ejurgensen/forked-daapd/blob/master/INSTALL) file) you can - to some extent - use clients for MPD to control forked-daapd.
 By default forked-daapd listens on port 6600 for MPD clients.
 You can change